orbitdb/field-manual/01 Tutorial/01 Tutorial.md

 ### Why a music app?

-OrbitDB is already used all over the world, and it's important that in our tutorials and discussions reflect that by not picking focii that inadvertently exclude people.
+OrbitDB is already used all over the world, and it's important that in our tutorials and discussions reflect that by choosing .
 Music is one of the few features and fields of study that all cultures on earth share.
 There are other topics: finance, politics, maybe religion, but there are other apps to focus on those.
 Ours will make it easier for musicians all over the world to find sheet music to practice with.

 The working title is **New Piece, Please!** Read on and build it.